St Andrews Vocal Pedagogy

 About this course

-The third St Andrews Vocal Pedagogy Course seeks to attract experienced career singing teachers and performer/pedagogues interested in learning new skills and ways of teaching in both Classical, Contemporary and Music Theatre techniques.
+The fourth St Andrews Vocal Pedagogy Course seeks to attract experienced career singing teachers and performer/pedagogues interested in learning new skills and ways of teaching in Classical, Contemporary and Music Theatre techniques.

 St Andrews Vocal Pedagogy Course offers you: